ddnexus/elastics-doc/source/doc/4-elastics-models/2-ActiveRecord-And-Mongoid-Integration.md

 ## Indexing Records

-By default Elastics indexes all the records of the elastics models, but you may want to skip the indexing of particular records that may not be useful to index.
-You have just to define a `elastics_indexable?` instance method, returning `true` or `false` based on your own logic.
+By default Elastics indexes all the records of the elastics models on import, but you may want to skip the indexing of particular records that may not be useful to index.
+You have 2 options to do that: you can define a `elastics_indexable?` instance method, returning `true` or `false` based on your own logic, or you can define a `self.elastics_in_batches` that should return only the records to index, in batches

 ### record.elastics_indexable?